Peak District: Ecology

 The gritstone and shale of the Dark Peak supports heather moorland and blanket bog, with rough sheep pasture and grouse shooting as the main land uses, though parts are also farmed, especially the South West Peak NCA.
 The limestone plateaus of the White Peak are more intensively farmed, with mainly dairy usage of improved pastures.
 Woodland forms some 8 per cent of the Peak National Park.
 Natural broad-leaved woodland appears in the steep dales of the White Peak and cloughs of the Dark Peak.
-Reservoir margins often have coniferous plantations.
+Parts of the Dark Peak also have predominantly coniferous plantations, especially around reservoir margins.

 Flora

 White Peak habitats include calcareous grassland, ash woodlands and rock outcrops for lime-loving species.
 They include early purple orchid (Orchis mascula), dark-red helleborine (Epipactis atrorubens) and fly orchid (Ophrys insectifera), common rockrose (Helianthemum nummularium), spring cinquefoil (Helianthemum nummularium) and grass of parnassus (Parnassia palustris).
+Ash woodlands became dominant in the limestone dales as a result of dutch elm disease, agriculture, mining and quarrying.
+The outbreak of ash dieback has resulted in the planting of other limestone specialists including hazel, rock whitebeam, wych elm and lime.
 Lead rakes, the spoil heaps of ancient mining activity, form another distinctive White Peak habitat, supporting a range of rare metallophyte plants, including spring sandwort (Minuartia verna; also known as leadwort), alpine pennycress (Thlaspi caerulescens) and mountain pansy (Viola lutea).

 Two endemic vascular plants are found nowhere else in the world: Derby hawkweed (Hieracium naviense), found only in Winnats Pass, is a native perennial of limestone cliffs discovered by J. N. Mills in 1966 and described as a new species in 1968; and leek-coloured hawkweed (H. subprasinifolium), which was believed extinct until rediscovered on banks beside the Monsal Trail in Chee Dale in 2017.
 The endemic Derbyshire feather moss (Thamnobryum angustifolium) occurs in one Derbyshire limestone dale, its sole world location intentionally kept confidential; the colony covers about 3 m2 of a rock face with small subsidiary colonies nearby.